provo-lol/zaansverzet/content/palestina/index.en.md

 ### 28 March: Sit-in for a ceasefire
 Thursday 28 March 2024, 5-6pm
+Zaandam station, Zaandam -->

+### 4 April: Sit-in for a ceasefire
+Thursday 4 April 2024, 5.30-6.30pm
 Zaandam station, Zaandam

+### 11 April: Sit-in for a ceasefire
+Thursday 11 April 2024, 5.30-6.30pm
+Zaandam station, Zaandam

+### 18 April: Sit-in for a ceasefire
+Thursday 18 April 2024, 5.30-6.30pm
+Zaandam station, Zaandam

-### 4 April: Sit-in for a ceasefire
+### 25 April: Sit-in for a ceasefire
-Thursday 4 April 2024, 5-6pm
+Thursday 25 April 2024, 5.30-6.30pm
+Zaandam station, Zaandam

+### 2 May: Sit-in for a ceasefire
+Thursday 2 May 2024, 5.30-6.30pm
 Zaandam station, Zaandam